revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

 </details>

 ---
-6. Why do we use @EnableAspectJAutoProxy?
+6.Why do we use @EnableAspectJAutoProxy?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)